Brainrot-Studio/.github/profile/README.md

 # Brainrot Studio LLC

-This is the official GitHub for Brainrot Studio LLC — a small development studio focused on building things we actually care about.
+This is the official GitHub for Brainrot Studio LLC, a small development studio focused on building things we actually care about.
 Mostly games, sometimes tools, always something we’d want to use ourselves.

 ---

 ## About

 Brainrot Studio is just a few people who like making stuff.
 We're gamers, programmers, and people who like experimenting.
-We’re not trying to be flashy — we just want to make things that are fun, useful, or both.
+We’re not trying to be flashy, we just want to make things that are fun, useful, or both.

 ---